-IEEE VAST, founded in 2006, is the first international symposium dedicated to advances in Visual Analytics Science and Technology.
-The scope of the symposium, co-located with the annual IEEE Visualization Conference and the IEEE Information Visualization Conference, includes both fundamental research contributions within visual analytics as well as applications of visual analytics, including applications in science, engineering, medicine, health, media, business, social interaction, and security and investigative analysis.
-We invite you to participate in IEEE VAST 2009 by submitting your original research, application, or evaluation paper by March 31, 2009.
+The IEEE Conference on Visual Analytics Science and Technology (IEEE VAST), founded in 2006 as the IEEE Symposium on Visual Analytics Science and Technology, is the first international conference dedicated to advances in Visual Analytics Science and Technology.
+The scope of the conference, co-located with the annual IEEE Visualization Conference and the IEEE Information Visualization Conference, includes both fundamental research contributions within visual analytics as well as applications of visual analytics, including applications in science, engineering, medicine, health, media, business, social interaction, and security and investigative analysis.
+We invite you to participate in IEEE VAST 2010 by submitting your original research, application, or evaluation paper by March 31, 2010.

 Visual Analytics is the science of analytical reasoning supported by highly interactive visual interfaces.
 People use visual analytics tools and techniques in all aspects of science, engineering, business, and government to synthesize information into knowledge; derive insight from massive, dynamic, and often conflicting data; detect the expected and discover the unexpected; provide timely, defensible, and understandable assessments; and communicate assessments effectively for action.
 The issues stimulating this body of research provide a grand challenge in science: turning information overload into the opportunity of the decade.
 Visual analytics requires interdisciplinary science, going beyond traditional scientific and information visualization to include statistics, mathematics, knowledge representation, management and discovery technologies, cognitive and perceptual sciences, decision sciences, and more.
 Your submission should help develop and/or apply Visual Analytics, clearly showing an interdisciplinary approach.Submission